-Based on current activity, approximately 37.5% of all new entrant audits completed in Illinois result in a non-audit resolution.
+Based on current activity, approximately 43% of all new entrant audits completed in Illinois result in a non-audit resolution.

-Although Illinois continues to have new entrant overdue carriers, the current list of overdue carriers are all Onsite new entrant audits.
-Due to the COVID-19 pandemic, Illinois has not been able to compelte an Onsite new entrant audit since March 17, 2020.
-Illinois has addressed and completed all Offsite overdue new entrant audits.
-Illinois aniticipates the remaining overdue Onsite new entrant audits can be addressed within the first quarter after Compliance Officers are able to return to work in the field at the carriers PPOB.
+Although Illinois continues to have new entrant overdue carriers, the majority of the current list of overdue carriers are all Onsite new entrant audits.
+Due to the COVID-19 pandemic, Illinois was not able to complete an Onsite new entrant audit until April 2021 unless under extenuating circumstances until FMCSA protocals were implemented.
+Illinois has addressed all Offsite overdue new entrant audits and are currently in the process of completing them.
+Illinois aniticipates the remaining overdue Onsite new entrant audits can be addressed within the first half of FY23.

-Activity Plan for FY 2020 - 2022: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2023 - 2025: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.

-Illinois will conduct 1,650 New Entrant Safety Audits within the required deadline with approximately 80% of these audits being conducted offsite via the New Entrant offsite system or at a central location, by appointment and the other 20% at the carrier's place of business.
-Due to COVID-19, Illinois does not plan to conduct any group audits during FY2021 but will look at resuming them at a later date.
+Illinois will conduct 1,650 New Entrant Safety Audits within the required deadline with approximately 92% of these audits being conducted offsite via the New Entrant offsite system or at a central location, by appointment and the other 8% at the carrier's place of business.
+Illinois has planned to conduct 3 New Entrant Group Audits during FY2023 but with the uncertainty of the COVID-19 Pandemic, those group audits might have to be postponed to a later date.

 Illinois has revised its' in house review of Safety Audits completed to assist with the timeliness in processing them prior to the audits being sent to the State Division Office for review and upload.
-The Northern Supervisor and a Southern Officer are now both reviewing Safety Audits and submitting to the FMCSA for their final review and upload.
+The two Northern Supervisors and a Southern Supervisor are now all reviewing Safety Audits and submitting to the FMCSA for their final review and upload.